AI-powered resource discovery. Free. For everyone who serves.

 Frontline workers shape what we make.
 If it doesn’t work in their hands, it doesn’t work.

-Frontline workers and community members at an HCT event with legal services support
+Frontline workers and community members at an HCT event

 Frontline work carries a cost that doesn’t appear in job descriptions.
 We can’t change that.
 We can make sure the systems aren’t adding to the weight.